ReneBourdeth/Fibonacci-Sequence-Converter/README.md

 The Fibonacci sequence is a series of numbers in which each number is the sum of the two that precede it.

+# Try it!
+You can try this and more codes by entering this link: https://bit.ly/3u5JbIH

 # How it works / What it does

 This program converts decimal numbers to the fibonacci sequence numbers.